Teiid-Designer/teiid-designer-samples/cli/README.md

-## Command Line Interface (cli)
+## VDB Builder >>> Command Line Interface (cli)

 The __VDB Builder__ provides a command line interface which allows the user to create and edit VDBs from the command line.
+This capability allows users to fully script the creation, editing and deployment of their Teiid artifacts.

 The following samples will help you get started using the VDB Builder cli: